artificial-scientist-lab/AriadneVR/README.md

-# VRiadne
+# AriadneVR

 ## Description

-VRiadne is VR environment to analyse and manipulate [PyTheus](https://github.com/artificial-scientist-lab/PyTheus) graphs in VR using the [A-frame](<https://aframe.io>) WebVR-framework.
+AriadneVR is VR environment to analyse and manipulate [PyTheus](https://github.com/artificial-scientist-lab/PyTheus) graphs in VR using the [A-frame](<https://aframe.io>) WebVR-framework.
 In its current form it is compatible with an Oculus Quest 2.
 To try it out vist our [instance]().
 The tool allows free exploration of colored graphs representing quantum optics experiments.